No, You Shouldn't Get a Disney Credit Card (Here's What to Do Instead)

 Southwest Rapid Rewards can be especially useful for Disney vacations because flights into Orlando from most U.S. cities tend to be bountiful and cheap.
 For example, you can often fly from Indianapolis to Orlando for less than 15,000 points per person plus $5.60 in taxes and fees per leg.

-The Chase Sapphire Preferred® Card comes with a $95 annual fee, but it’s waived the first year.
+The Chase Sapphire Preferred® Card comes with a $95 annual fee.

 Capital One® Venture® Rewards Credit Card